Multi-state quantum simulations via model-space quantum imaginary time evolution: Results

 \subsection{State-specific and state-averaged MSQITE}

 In the preceding section, we have discussed the advantages that MSQITE has to offer, focusing on the state-specific algorithm.
 As the state-averaged scheme is more attractive in terms of circuit complexity, we also carried out the state-averaged MSQITE to evaluate its accuracy.
+To properly evaluate the potential of the state-averaged MSQITE, we have performed noiseless simulations.

 Table~\ref{tb:SS_vs_SA} compares the final energies obtained at convergence of the state-specific and state-averaged MSQITE methods.
 In addition to H$_4$ and BeH$_2$, N$_2$ at equilibrium (a bond distance of 1.098 {\AA}) was tested with two configurations (i) and (ii) in Fig.~\ref{fig:N2_diagram}, as an initial model space.
 Whereas the state-specific MSQITE yields quite accurate energies independent of systems, the state-averaged MSQITE results become significantly inaccurate for larger systems.
 Its accuracy is satisfactory for H$_4$ but deteriorates for N$_2$ with an error of 47 mHartree for the $2A_g$ state.
 In general, increasing the model space tends to result in larger errors in energy, as shown in Fig.~\ref{fig:N2_mat}.

 Another prominent example of the failure of the state-averaged MSQITE is the N$_2$ molecule with two $\pi$ orbitals and two $\pi^*$ orbitals and four electrons (comprising an eight qubit system).
 With a model space comprising six configurations --- HF and all five pair-excited configurations derived from it (those listed in Fig.~\ref{fig:N2_diagram})--- the UCCGSD-based state-averaged MSQITE methods immediately converge at $\beta=0$, because $\sum_I {\bf b}^I = {\bf 0}$ by symmetry.
 Note that this convergence does not indicate, of course, ${\bf b}^I = {\bf 0}$ for each state; in fact, the state-specific MSQITE performs quite well, yielding very accurate energies.
 It is worth noting that $\sum_I {\bf b}^I$ is equivalent to the averaged energy derivative that appear in the VQE-based state-averaged UCCGSD method\cite{Yalouz21}; indeed, we applied the method to this system and found that it suffers from the same problem and no optimization of parameters was carried out.
 Overall, this strongly implies the limitation of other state-averaged methods for general systems\cite{Ibe22, Parrish19}.